 6.2.4 Determine the heart rate based on at least five consecutive complete cardiac cycles if the heart rhythm is regular, or a strip of at least six seconds if the heart rhythm is irregular.

 6.3.
-Calculate the intervals and wave durations.
+Calculate intervals and wave durations.

 6.3.1.
 Go to ECG Analysis > Averaging View to concatenate n (e.g., 5) consecutive cardiac cycles into a single average signal (Figure 5C).